chrisj42/miniventure/docs/index.md

 ## Features

-#### Miniventure is still in relatively early development despite it being in Alpha for a year and a half now.
+#### Miniventure is still in relatively early development despite it being in pre-Alpha for a year and a half now.

-Beta just came out though, so progress is happening slowly.
+It's in Alpha now though, so progress is happening slowly.
 Here's a list of the major features that *have* been implemented:

   - Multiplayer functionality, allowing many people to play in the same world.
 The server can be run without a GUI.
   - Procedurally generated terrain maps using noise manipulation